performance

 Twisted Trio

-This fun band offers a collage of swing, bluegrass, novelty, "cowgirl," original, and instrumental tunes, and is ripe with wonderful harmony singing.
-Chris Finn sets the groove on bass and doubles on mandolin.
-Louisa Knabe saws on fiddle and doubles on bass.
-Topher Gayle brandishes hot rhythm and solos on guitar, Mandonator™, and tenor banjo.
+This fun band offers a collage of original, swing, bluegrass, and novelty tunes, and is ripe with wonderful harmony singing.
+The phrase "instrument roulette" hints at the collection of musical instruments involved, and who plays them at any given time: Chris Finn on bass, mandolin, and ukulele; Louisa Knabe on fiddle, Mandonator™, and bass; Topher Gayle on various guitars, Mandonator™, ukulele, and tenor banjo.
+There may be a few instrument surprises as well!

-Twisted Trio plays in the San Francisco Bay area.
-Venue appearances have included the Campbell Wine Walk, Mission Pizza, and Vintners Festival at Vine Hill Winery.
+Twisted Trio has relocated to Sonoma County from the SF Bay area.
+Venue appearances have included the Campbell Wine Walk, Mission Pizza, Palo Alto Festival of the Arts, the Ugly Mug, and Vintners Festival at Vine Hill Winery.

 Sideman